CelsiaSolaraStarflare/Arcana/README.md

 FiberDB, StandardCAS™.
 Chengjui Osmond Fan, Juilyn Celsia.
 April 3, 2025.

 For the Development Team:
-Osmond G11 - Base algorithm coding, DBMS designing, API functions, and Accessories.
+Osmond [CLASS OF 26', Initiator] - (Management until Jan 2026) Base algorithm coding, DBMS designing, API functions, and Accessories.
-Celsia G11 - UI Coding and Swap Platform conditioning.
+Celsia [CLASS OF 26'] - UI Coding and Swap Platform conditioning.
-Brian G10 - Debugging and mirroring platform.
+Brian [CLASS OF 27'] - Debugging and mirroring platform.
-Pete G10 - Database arrangement and testing.
+Pete [CLASS OF 27'] - Database arrangement and testing.
+Julie [CLASS OF 28'] - (Management starts Jan 2026) Debugging and plannng Ziqian [CLASS OF 28'] - (Management starts Jan 2026) Work planning and communication

 For the Utilized Technologies:
 Qwen, Alibaba Cloud Group.